linagora/ToM-server/packages/matrix-client-server/src/utils/UIAuth.md

 ## Allowed Flows

 For endpoints other than `/register`, the allowed flows are generated automatically inside the `validateUserWithUiAuthentication` method.
+If you call `uiauthenticate` (cf account/password/index.ts) then you need to specifiy the allowed flows as argument to the function.
  For the `/register` endpoint, they are generated using the config with a function defined in utils/userInteractiveAuthentication.

 ## Callback Usage

 For non-`/register` endpoints, the `uiauthenticate` method calls the callback method with the `userId` as the second argument.
 This allows access to the `userId` in endpoints requiring UIAuth.

+## Auth key

+As things are now, an endpoint that uses UI Authentication requires the client to send the data in the call that will validate authentication.
+For example, in account/password/index.ts, it is expected that the client sends a password on the call to the endpoint that corresponds to the last stage of the flow it has chosen.
+Meaning if the client sends a password in a previous request, it should resend it in further requests to ensure the server receives the data, and shouldn't assume sending it only once suffices.
+This behaviour might be undesirable and could be changed by storing relevant data and then deleting them when we're done with them (since we already store `clientdict` in the `ui_auth_sessions` table we could exploit this for example).

 ## Testing